Chiral differential operators via Batalin-Vilkovisky quantization: The factorization algebras of equivariant observables

 The basic approach used here works in general, except that we will need to work with a more flexible notion of ``length scale'': we need to allow arbitrary parametrices for $\dbar$.
+(Indeed, when interactions are included, the RG flow map $W_\epsilon^L$ does not preserve support conditions on observables, because the heat kernel has support everywhere.)
 After reviewing this machinery, we use it to define the factorization algebra of quantum observables.